 Finding the right shoes for you

-Everyday we spend certain amount of times walking around, whether we are working, taking MRT trains or buses.
-I believe everyone has experienced before what it is feels like when wearing a shoes that doesn’t fit you.
+Every day we spend a certain amount of time walking around, whether we are working, taking MRT trains or buses.
+I believe everyone has experienced before what it feels like wearing a shoe that doesn’t fit you.
 Size is just one of the factors in choosing the right footwear.
-Another factor is choosing the based on the type of foot.
+Another factor is choosing the right design base on the type of foot.

-It is especially important for marathon fans that participate in many long distances running, choosing a suitable and comfortable shoes for you yourself will be the first step in protecting yourself from any potential leg pains.
+It is especially important for marathon fans that participate in long distance runs, to choose suitable and comfortable shoes for yourself.
+This will be the first step in protecting yourself from any potential leg pains.